 Students interested in a Master’s degree in Statistics who are not currently enrolled in a Ph.D. program at the University of Michigan, or whose Ph.D. thesis at Michigan does not involve a significant statistical component, should apply to the Master’s Program in Applied Statistics.

-Applicants must have already been accepted by a Rackham Ph.D. program and should have a reasonable background in calculus, linear algebra, introductory probability, and introductory statistics.
+Applicants must have already been accepted by a Rackham Ph.D. program and should have a reasonable background in calculus, linear algebra, introductory probability, theoretical statistics and applied statistics.

 Prospective applicants are encouraged to consult with the Department of Statistics prior to submitting an application.
 Students are strongly discouraged from completing the course requirements and then applying to the program.
 Note also that you must be enrolled in the program for one year and complete a writing component before the degree is awarded.

 Applicants should submit a Dual Degree form to the Statistics Department Main Office (311 West Hall).
-A letter of recommendation from a Faculty or Graduate Advisor in the student’s home Ph.D. department is also required, along with an up-to-date CV and Statement of Purpose.
+A letter of recommendation from a student’s research advisor in the student’s home Ph.D. department is also required, along with an up-to-date CV and Statement of Purpose.

 The program requires a minimum of 24 credit hours of course work, including two cognate courses, and a writing component.
 Course selection must be pre-approved by the Program Advisor.
 Specifically, the requirements are: